The _config file

 src

 This is the directory containing the source files of your site.
-All files needed to build your site must be here.
-Files and folders outside this directory won't be included in your site.
-It's relative to cwd and by default it's . (the same directory), but some people prefer to store the source files in a subfolder like src.
+All files used to build your site must be here.
+Files and folders outside this directory will be ignored by Lume.
+The path is relative to cwd and by default is . (the same directory), but some people prefer to store the source files in a subfolder like src.

 const site = lume({